mullerdavid/ctf_writeups/hcsc23/Forensics_Virtual_Machine/README.md

 A virtual machine image was distributed with multiple challenges of different types.

-The VM files are hosted here: <https://1drv.ms/f/s!AhobjPOnjp03hDazN2qdxiFgMdA_>
+The VM files are hosted here: <https://1drv.ms/f/s!AhobjPOnjp03hDWQSgC0uDadb0xk> in the hcsc23 subfolder.

 # Forensics 1.